 In his book Escape From Childhood, educator John Holt relates a “most embarrassing moment” shared with him by a friend.
 The friend was walking in a department store behind what she believed were two little boys when “feeling affectionate and mischievous, she put a fingertip on each boy’s head.
 In an instant, two furious adult faces looked up at her, and in a harsh, high, but adult voice, one of them said, ‘What the hell do you think you’re doing?’”

 It wasn’t until many years later that it occurred to Holt that his friend’s embarrassing story belied a common and unfortunate perception – that it would have been okay to touch these men of short stature had they been children, even though she didn’t know them from Adam.

 Is it our well-meaning perception of children as cute and adorable that causes us to treat them less respectfully than we would another adult?
 Is every child’s round head ours to touch?
 Are babies ours to pick up and hold; their cheeks ours to pinch?

-I’m reminded of Magda Gerber’s wise words, “Many awful things have been done in the name of love, but nothing awful can be done in the name of respect.”
+I’m reminded of Magda Gerber’s thoughtful words, “Many awful things have been done in the name of love, but nothing awful can be done in the name of respect.”

 Our love and affection for children is a positive thing, but if we don’t make the conscious effort to respect first, these positive feelings can lead us to treat children in demeaning, diminishing ways.